gazwald/poetry-delta/README.md

 # Poetry Delta

-Iterates through commits in a repository and generates a table showing which libraries were added/removed and when their versions changed.
+A simple script that iterates through all the commits in a repository that contain modifications to `poetry.lock` or `pyproject.toml` and generates a table that shows when a given dependency was added/removed/upgraded/downgraded.

-For example in this repo:
+For example in this repository:

 ```console
 Processing /home/user/projects/gazwald/poetry-delta, on branch main